Pedro Rodrigues (footballer): Vitória Guimarães

 Ahead of the 2018–19 campaign, Rodrigues was loaned to Vitória de Guimarães.
 On 16 July 2019, he agreed to a permanent five-year contract.

 Rodrigues scored five competitive goals during his spell at the Estádio D. Afonso Henriques.
 His first arrived on 8 August 2019 in the 3–0 away victory over FK Ventspils in the third qualifying round of the UEFA Europa League, and he repeated the feat in the second leg (6–0).

 Olympiacos

 On 7 September 2020, Olympiacos F.C. announced the signing of Rodrigues on a five-year deal, for a transfer fee in the range of €4 million.
 In the following transfer window, he was loaned to F.C.
 Famalicão until 30 June; the move was extended for the entire 2021–22.

+Rodrigues split the 2022–23 season also on loan, starting it at MKE Ankaragücü (Turkish Süper Lig) and finishing it with FC Cartagena (Spanish Segunda División).

+Pafos

+On 21 August 2023, still owned by Olympiacos, Rodrigues joined Cypriot First Division club Pafos FC for one year.
+In July 2024, he agreed to a permanent contract.
+He helped them to win the first title of their ten-year history, the 2023–24 Cypriot Cup, adding the following season's national championship to reach the league phase of the UEFA Champions League.

 International career

 All youth levels comprised, Rodrigues won 78 caps for Portugal.
 His first for the under-21s occurred on 11 October 2016 at the age of 19, replacing Daniel Podence at the hour mark of the 7–1 away demolition of Liechtenstein for the 2017 UEFA European Championship qualifiers.

 Additionally, Rodrigues represented the nation at the 2017 FIFA U-20 World Cup in South Korea.